tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 Use the [`content_css`]({{ site.baseurl }}/configure/content-appearance/#content_css) customization option to ensure that {{site.productname}}'s editable area has the same styling as the surrounding content.

-Use the same `css` file that controls the look and style of the content {{site.productname}} is integrated into in this setting.
+{% include configuration/shipped-content-css.md %}

 The following example includes the file `mycontent.css` in all of the pages to control the site's global appearance.
 This example ensures the content in the editable area contains the same style as the site.

 ##### Example using an absolute path